schoolofdevops/kubernetes-labguide/chapters/eks_storage.md

-# Lab 05 - Persistent Storage with EKS
+# Lab 05 - Persistent Storage with EBS

 In this lab you are going to re deploy the database, this time with persistent storage, using EBS volumes offered by AWS.
 Following diagram depicts this dynamic provisining workflow: